Nathan-Amiri/Expanse/README.md

-Expanse is a 'sandbox platformer' with an emphasis on exploration.
-Created in just over 24 hours
+Expanse is a sandbox/platformer/exploration game created in just over 24 hours

 Created in Unity and coded in Visual Studio 2022